On Az\'ema-Yor processes, their optimal properties and the Bachelier-drawdown equation: The set of Az e ma--Yor processes

-\end{prop} \begin{rem}{\rm It follows from point b) above that the set of Az\'ema--Yor processes indexed by $U \in \Uinvset$ defined on whole $\re$ with $U(\re)=\re$, is a group under the operation $\otimes$ defined by } \end{rem} \begin{proof} a) In light of \eqref{eq:aydevelop}, when $u$ is non negative, the Az\'ema--Yor process $M^U_t(X)$ is dominated by $U(\ovl X_t)$, with equality if $t$ is a point of increase of $ \ovl X_t$.
-Since $U$ is non decreasing we obtain \eqref{eq:maxAY}.
-Moreover, since $U(\ovl X)$ is a continuous process, $M^U(X)$ is a max-continuous semimartingale and we may take an Az\'ema--Yor process of it. \\ b) Let $F$ be in $\Uposset$, $f=F'>0$, such that $U\circ F$ is well defined.
-We have from \eqref{eq:maxAY}
+\begin{pf*}{Proof of Proposition~\ref{prop:group}} (a) In light of \eqref{eq:aydevelop}, when $u$ is nonnegative, the Az\'{e}ma--Yor process $M^U_t(X)$ is dominated by $U(\ovl X_t)$, with equality if $t$ is a point of increase of $ \ovl X_t$.
+Since $U$ is nondecreasing we obtain \eqref{eq:maxAY}.
+Moreover, since $U(\ovl X)$ is a continuous process, $M^U(X)$ is a max-continuous semimartingale and we may take an Az\'{e}ma--Yor process of it.